 What we don’t: Pricey and not ideal for congested city use.

 We’ll start by acknowledging the Varia RTL515’s price: $200 is a lot to spend on what looks like a simple tail light.
 However, this little Garmin is anything but simple.
 Hidden away is an innovative radar system that alerts you to oncoming vehicles from up to 150 yards.
-The rear unit pairs with a bike computer, smartphone, or sport watch and works fairly seamlessly: Once a car is detected, there’s an audible beep and you’ll see a moving dot on the display (the dot is color-coded to indicate how fast the vehicle is approaching).
+The rear unit pairs with a bike computer, smartphone, or sport watch and works fairly seamlessly: Once a car is detected, there’s an audible beep, and you’ll see a moving dot on the display (the dot is color-coded to indicate how fast the vehicle is approaching).
 The tail light itself is a solid performer with a bright flash mode, reasonably long run time, and a wide, 220-degree visible range.
-For an extra $200 you can invest in the Varia RCT715 which tacks on a camera that will record the goings-on behind you for even more security.
+If you're willing to spend even more, you can invest in the Varia RCT715, which tacks on a camera that will record the goings-on behind you for even more security.

 The Varia’s detection system excels on rural road rides or in areas without too much traffic, but falls short for city use.
 The sheer number of vehicles coming and going means that the radar and corresponding dot display won’t provide much useful information.
 As such, most commuters will want to steer clear, but the Garmin provides tangible safety benefits in the right circumstances.
-We’ve heard from a number of people that “it’s the best rear light I never knew I needed.”
+On the other hand, this rear light is too much tech for the casual peddler, and those who stick to mellow rides or short commutes can save a lot by going with the simpler rear light options on this list.
+But for the dedicated road cyclist, the Garmin really can’t be beat, and we’ve heard from a number of people that “it’s the best rear light I never knew I needed.”

 See the Garmin Varia RTL515